StructuralNeurobiologyLab/SyConn/docs/contact_site_extraction.md

   because an oversegmentation is necessary in these cases.

 ## Prerequisites
-* Knossos- and SegmentationDataset of the super voxel segmentation
+* Knossos- and SegmentationDataset of the supervoxel segmentation
 * SuperSegmentationDataset containg the cell reconstructions (SV-agglomeration/RAG)
 * KnossosDataset of symmetric, asymmetric and SJ predictions (WIP)